 Whereas Rwanda may not be the best wildlife safari destination like Kenya and South Africa, its flourishing niche visitor sector has positioned it on the world map.
 A safari to the Northwestern part of the country to Volcanoes National Park Rwanda rewards travelers with exceptional encounters with the rarest and world’s largest primate “mountain gorillas.”
 Often described as a “lifetime” experience, trekking the rare mountain gorillas in Rwanda is an absolute wildlife adventure, a reason why thousands of trekkers have time and again spent their safari holidays in this small landlocked country.

-Africa’s exceptional conservation success stories are dependent on the thriving of mountain gorillas and thanks to tourism that has greatly done its part too.
+Africa’s exceptional conservation success stories, are dependent on the thriving of mountain gorillas, and thanks to tourism that has greatly done its part too.
 Rwanda is rated as one of the ideal tourist destinations for gorilla trekking tours.
 Tracking comes at a cost, but the 1 (one) hour magical experience with these charismatic wild creatures in their natural habitat is incomparable!
-The famous tea-growing nation today is greatly reaping from its mountain gorillas and it is undoubted that the country’s foreign currency earnings have increased.
+The famous tea-growing nation today is greatly reaping from its mountain gorillas and it is undoubtedly that the country’s foreign currency earnings have increased.